WibbleDibbleEnterprises/usedebikes.ie-checker/README.md

 # 🤖 usedebikes.ie Search Checker — Tutorial

-This guide will help you set up the bot from scratch and show you how to change the search when you want to look for something different.
+This guide will help you set up the bot from scratch and show you how to manage your searches.
 No coding experience needed!

 ---

 ## 📋 What you'll need

 - A free [GitHub](https://github.com) account
-- A free [cron-job.org](https://cron-job.org) account (this is what reliably triggers the bot every 15 minutes)
+- A free [cron-job.org](https://cron-job.org) account (this is what reliably triggers the bot)
 - A phone with [Telegram](https://telegram.org) installed (it's a free messaging app)

 ---